The 4x4 Initiative

 Writing-Integration Workshops for Faculty

-Workshops in past years have focused on topics such as:
+Workshops focused on topics such as:

 - Assignment Design and Scaffolding (including "Low Stakes" writing);

 - Working with TAs;